 Commander Walter Winslow recalled, “It seemed as though a sudden breeze picked up the Stars and Stripes and waved them in one last defiant gesture.”

 The Japanese shot at the men in the water while they fought to survive.
 Many were eaten by sharks.
 The 368 survivors that made it to shore were quickly caught and lived brutal lives in prisoner of war camps.

 My Grandmother never knew what happened to her brother.
 In fact, she had been told that he had last been seen swimming to shore.
-When the movie, The Bridge on the River Kwai was released in 1957, there was a part when someone asks a POW where he came from and he said he was on the Houston.
+When the movie The Bridge on the River Kwai was released in 1957, there was a part where someone asked a POW where he came from and he replied that he was on the Houston.

 That scene inspired my Grandmother to start searching for answers.
-I think she always had a small hope that he would be found on one of hundreds of islands that make up Indonesia.
+I think she always had a small hope that he would be found on one of the hundreds of islands that make up Indonesia.
 After all, this was a time when the main form of communication was by telegraph.